Kequc/passage-rpc/README.md

 Send a request to the server.
 If a callback is provided, then the server will respond once it has finished processing.
 It may return an error or a result once completed but not both.
 Params will be available for consumption on the server.
 If a timeout  is provided it will override the default `requestTimeout` from options.

-## Sending more than one message at the same time
+## Sending more than one request at the same time

 JSON-RPC supports sending an array of messages.
 To do this the library exposes helper methods for you to use.
 A full example sending multiple messages can be seen below.